mehulkar/mehulkar.com/source/blog/2017/04/the-factory-pattern-and-circular-dependencies.md

 categories: programming
 ---

-Say I'm writing the code for a treat dispenser for my pets that dispenses a treat.
+Say I'm writing the code for a treat dispenser for my pets.
 In the simplest sense, this would look like this:

 ```python
 pet = recognize_pet()